Traumatic Brain Injuries and Your Personal Injury Claim

 The concussion is probably the most common of all traumatic brain injuries and is on the more mild part of the brain injury spectrum.
 However, this should not detract from how serious one should take such an injury.
 Concussions if neglected can develop complications that can easily cause significantly more damage to a person and lead to lifelong disability.

-A concussion should always be examined by a medical professional as soon as possible so as to avoid any complications and ensure you receive proper treatment.
+A concussion should always be examined by a medical professional ASAP to avoid complications.
+You will also ensure you receive proper treatment by doing so.
 It is also imperative since your claim can be affected by how soon you seek medical attention after an accident.

 Coup-Contrecoup Traumatic Brain Injuries

 A coup-contrecoup traumatic brain injury is when the brain impacts the inside of the skull when the head is impacted by forces that jerk it very quickly.
-The coup part meaning that the brain impacts the area of the injury impact and contrecoup meaning it impacts the opposite side of the head with regard to the injury impact.
-So for example if you hit your head on a steering wheel when rear-ended, a coup brain injury would be at your forehead and contrecoup would be the back of the head.
+The coup part meaning that the brain impacts the area of the injury impact.
+Contrecoup means it impacts the opposite side of the head with regard to the injury impact.
+For example, if you hit your head on a steering wheel when rear-ended, a coup brain injury would be at your forehead.
+And contrecoup would be the back of the head.

 Diffuse Axonal Injury Traumatic Brain Injuries

 A diffuse axonal traumatic brain injury is when the brain is damaged due to it scraping across the bony inside of the skull due to a significant force that acts upon the head.
-When the brain scrapes across the inside of the skull it shears the axons of the brain which are nerve fibers essential to your brain’s ability to send signals.
+When the brain scrapes across the inside of the skull, it shears the axons of the brain.
+These are nerve fibers essential to your brain’s ability to send signals.

 This is among one of the more severe brain injuries that an accident victim can sustain.
-Victims of a diffuse axonal injury can have severe cognitive impairment or they can slip into a vegetative state and become totally unresponsive.
-This kind of injury is typically characterized by the one who suffered the injury slipping into an unconsciousness that can last days or forever.
+Victims of a diffuse axonal injury can have severe cognitive impairment.
+Or they can slip into a vegetative state and become totally unresponsive.
+This kind of injury is typically characterized by an injury victim losing consciousness for days or longer.